zkjargon/zkjargon.github.io/src/definitions/plonkish_arithmetization.md

 **(Copy Constraints).** Gates are connected together using copy constraints.
 Consider two gates for which we want to enforce that the output of the first gate is the input to the second gate.
 Let's label our wires: left input, right input and output of the first gate will be $1, 2, 3$, while left input, right input and output of the second gate will be $4, 5, 6$.
 To enforce that the value on wire $3$ is the same as the value on wire $4$, we show that these values are interchangeable; i.e. that they can be **permuted** without affecting the validity of the gate equations.

+A full PLONK circuit is defined by the matrix of all selector values and the copy permutations.

 ## PLONKish: Variants and Extensions
 The PLONK blueprint (gate equation & copy constraints) is extremely versatile and expressive, and has been declined into many variants.
 The term **PLONKish** was [coined by Daira Hopwood](https://twitter.com/feministPLT/status/1413815927704014850) to describe such variants.